mjaddis/rdss-message-api-specification/README.md

 In all instances where a response is required, the [`correlationId`](#correlationid) **MUST** be provided in the header of the Message and **MUST** match the [`messageId`](#messageid) provided in the original request.

+## Digital Objects

+The following section applies to the management of digital objects, which form the core of metadata payloads.

-### Message Identification
+### Digital Object Identification

-Every dataset published by a producer **MUST** contain a unique `objectUuid` field.
-This field uniquely identifies a specific datatset under a specific version, and **MUST NOT** be duplicated when publishing subsequent versions of the same dataset.
+Every digital object published by a producer **MUST** contain a unique `objectUuid` field.
+This field uniquely identifies a specific digital object under a specific version, and **MUST NOT** be duplicated when publishing subsequent versions of the same digital object.

-## Object Versioning
+### Digital Object Versioning

-Digital objects embedded within a payload **MAY** have version data associated with them.
-Versioning allows both producers and consumers of Messages to identify changes to fields of that Message and thus allow those changes to be persisted and / or processed in addition to previous versions of that dataset.
+Digital objects **MAY** have a version associated with them.
+Versioning allows both producers and consumers of Messages to identify changes to the fields of a digital object and thus allow those changes to be persisted and / or processed in addition to previous versions of that digital object.

-A dataset **MUST** generate a new version when any file or property of the dataset is altered, and in such circumstances the `Update` version of the appropriate Message is used to distribute the updated payload.
+A digital object **MUST** generate a new version when any file or property of the digital object is altered, and in such circumstances the `MetadataUpdate` type is used to distribute the updated digital object(s).

-It is the decision of to the consuming application to decide what constitutes a major and a minor change to a dataset.
+It is the decision of to the consuming application to decide what constitutes a major and a minor change to a digital object.
 For example, the following rules **MAY** be adopted by a consumer to determine what constitutes a major change:

-- A modification to the title of the dataset / deposit.
+- A modification to the title of the digital object / deposit.
 - A modification to any part of a file or its associated metadata, such that the modification would cause a different checksum to be generated for that file.
 - A modification to a collection of files or its associated metadata, even if that modifies simply reorders existing files.

-In order to communicate a new version of a dataset to consuming applications, the producer **MUST** utilise the `objectRelatedIdentifier` field of the payload, with a relationship type of `isNewVersionOf` and a reference to the previous versions `objectUuid` value.
+In order to communicate a new version of a digital object to consuming applications, the producer **MUST** utilise the `objectRelatedIdentifier` field of the payload, with a relationship type of `isNewVersionOf` and a reference to the previous versions `objectUuid` value.

-When republishing a previously published dataset, a producer **MAY** also choose to utilise the `objectRelatedIdentifier` field with a relationship type of `isPreviousVersionOf`.
+When republishing a previously published digital object, a producer **MAY** also choose to utilise the `objectRelatedIdentifier` field with a relationship type of `isPreviousVersionOf`.
 This functionality may be used by consumers who underwent an outage, and are attempting to "catch up" with missed Messages.

 ## Message Triggers